 The Good Shepherd Centre’s secure service provides a safe environment for 12-17 year olds at risk of harm to themselves or others.
 They are placed under 24 hour supervision and are referred through the Criminal Justice System or the Children’s Hearing System.

-The Secure Unit consists of three 6 bed house units.
-House Unit 1 functions as an assessment unit.
-If the young person remains in the centre following their assessment they will transition into one of the other 2 units where they will undertake specialist intervention services as identified in their assessment.
+The Secure Service consists of three 6 bed houses.
+Lyle House functions as an assessment house.
+If the young person remains in the centre following their assessment they will transition into one of the other 2 Houses (Kilpatrick House or Nevis House) where they will undertake specialist intervention services as identified in their assessment.

 Our employees are trained to the highest standard, they provide reliable consistent support to the young people through every stage of the young person’s stay - entrusting respect, loyalty & hope - they are more than just staff - they are role models for our young people.